ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 - If the mod has been updated, you’ll need to re-export the full CSV from SSEEdit.
 - However, if you only export the updated lines from xTranslator, LineWeaver can generate an .xlsx containing just the updated content.
 - You can then either reconvert only that portion back to XML, or manually append it to your existing files—whichever fits your workflow!

-- 2025-05-28 Untranslated cells are now detected based on exact match between Source and Dest, instead of just checking for ASCII.
-This now works for any language.

 🔹 Step 3: Convert Translated XLSX back to XML